bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-Another thing we can do is to change dynamically the CSS style of some part of the document.
-I click on the button and I change the style of the title.
+<p>Another thing we can do is to change dynamically the CSS style of some
+part of the document.
+I click on the button and I change the style of the title.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 111.
 (83) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">